laurentperrinet/Perrinet20PredictiveProcessing/README.md

 [@Chemla19].
-As a consequence, such processes are observed phenomenologically as the propagation of neural information tangentially to the cortical surface, modulating dynamically the feed-forward and feed-back stream.
-In particular it is an open question whether such neural computations could be implemented by travelling waves on the cortical surface [@Muller18].
+As a consequence, such processes are observed phenomenologically as the propagation of neural information tangentially to the cortical surface, modulating dynamically the feed-forward and feed-back streams.
+In particular it is an open question whether such neural computations could be implemented by traveling waves on the cortical surface [@Muller18].

 4 Open problems in the science of visual predictive processing {#sec:spikes}